opensearch-project/documentation-website/_tuning-your-cluster/opensearch-benchmark/getting-started.md

 # Getting started

-Start using OpenSearch Benchmark right now to measure the performance of your OpenSearch cluster with this guide.
-In this document you will learn about the basic software dependencies required by OpenSearch Benchmark depending on your installation method.
-You will also learn about running a basic benchmark against an existing OpenSearch cluster.
+This guide explains how to install and run OpenSearch Benchmark to perform a test benchmark on an **existing** OpenSearch cluster.
+If you do not already have running OpenSearch cluster, then you should review the OpenSearch [Quickstart]({{site.url}}{{site.baseurl}}/quickstart/) guide to deploy a test cluster before continuing with the process outlined in this document.

 ## Installing prerequisite software

-You can install OpenSearch Benchmark on your host manually&#8212;using Python 3 and pip&#8212;or you can choose to run OpenSearch Benchmark in a Docker container.
-Running OpenSearch Benchmark in a Docker container might be easier to set up because all of the required software dependencies are included with the official image.
-There are, however, two important restrictions to consider when you decide to run OpenSearch Benchmark in a Docker container:
+You can install OpenSearch Benchmark on a host manually&#8212;using Python 3 and pip&#8212;or you can choose to run OpenSearch Benchmark in a Docker container.
+Running OpenSearch Benchmark in a Docker container simplifies the setup process because all of the required software dependencies are included with the official image.

+There are two important restrictions to consider when you decide to run OpenSearch Benchmark in a Docker container:
 - You cannot distribute load worker coordinator hosts using the OpenSearch Benchmark daemon when you run OpenSearch Benchmark using Docker.
 - You can only use the `benchmark-only` pipeline when you run OpenSearch Benchmark using Docker.